ruixiw1/cs1302-arcade/REFLECTION.md

 1. nope.
 2. read project description and make a to-do list about project.
-3. I nope it can clearly show my work process.
+3. I hope it can clearly show my work process.